 David Gilbert is a longtime anti-imperialist.
 He became active around the civil rights movement in 1960, and later organized against the Vietnam War.
 He spent 10 years as part of an underground resistance to imperialism.
 Working as an anti-racist ally of the Black Liberation Army in 1981, David and others were captured in connection with an attempted expropriation (theft for political reasons) of a Brink’s truck in Nyack, NY.

-Herman Bell has been a U.S. political prisoner for over 36 years.
+Herman Bell has been a U.S. political prisoner for over 43 years.
 A former Black Panther, he was involved with political community work and subsequently went underground because of relentless FBI and police attacks on the Party.
 Herman was captured in New Orleans in 1973 and illegally extradited to New York to stand trial with Albert Nuh Washington, Jalil Muntaqim, Francisco Torres and Gabriel Torres on charges of killing two NYC police.
 Though the jury could not reach a verdict the first time, the NY District Attorney persisted and used many illegal tactics to obtain convictions for Herman, Jalil and Nuh.

 Herman was also a founder, along with Carol Dove and Michael Vernon, and core member of the Victory Gardens Project, a collaboration between inner city and rural community groups in the northeastern U.S., in which food, as the organizing tool, was grown and distributed free of charge back into the communities.
 Herman has been denied parole 7 times (since 2004).
 In spite of his remarkable achievements while imprisoned, the denials are based solely on the original charge of his conviction, something he cannot change.
 He was denied again in March 2016 and goes to the board next in 2018.
 Herman continues to support the Release Aging Prisoners Project and The SAFE Parole Act, both of which would help thousands of New York State elder prisoners obtain long-deserved release on parole.